Mr-J-Hong/FMP10/_posts/2024-02-06-prime-places.md

 <div id="part2">
 <p>
-You make a mad dash to each of the elevators numbered by a perfect square and just manage to squeeze into the last spot on elevator 100.
+You make a mad dash to each of the elevators numbered by a perfect square and just manage to squeeze into the last spot on the last elevator.
 </p>
 <p>
-After a long, rickety ride, you step out to find a frenetic scene.
+After a long, rickety ride, you step out to find panicked miners rushing toward the exit.
 Apparently, an evil gem hunter has planted bombs on some of the elevators when they were in the depths of the mine.
 The bombs have been set to explode the next time the elevator goes back down.
 </p>
 <p>
-Unfortunately, the bomb squad doesn't have enough time to clear all 100 elevators before they head back down in the morning.
-They need your help to figure out which elevators might have a bomb and which ones are safe.
+The bomb squad has arrived, but unfortunately, there isn't enough time to clear all 100 elevators before they head back down in the morning.
+Can you figure out which elevators might have a bomb and which ones are safe?
 </p>
 <p>
 You reason that since none of the bombs have gone off yet, the only elevators that could have a bomb on them are the ones that have only gone down once.
-Also, the bomb squad has already cleared elevator 1 and found bombs on elevators 2 and 3.
+Also, the bomb squad has already checked that <strong>elevator 1 is safe</strong> but found bombs on elevators 2 and 3.
 </p>
 <p>
 Can you figure out which elevators might have a bomb, and which ones are safe?